SilasNiewierra/portfolio/projects.md

   slug: ''
 - template: content-feature
   block: feature-1
-  media_alignment: Right
-  headline: "<strong>TapThat<br></strong>train your brain  "
-  content: By following a game principle old as time, this application not only trains
-    your memorization abilities but also is a perfect companion to pass the time.<br><br><a href="/tapthat" title="Learn More ...">Learn More ...</a>
-  media:
-    image: "/uploads/2020/10/17/tapthat.jpg"
-    alt_text: TapThat Cover Image
-  slug: ''
-- template: content-feature
-  block: feature-1
   media_alignment: Left
   headline: "<strong>GymMeMore<br></strong>become the best version of yourself  "
   content: GymMeMore is your perfect companion for the gym.
 Allowing you to track